godotengine/godot-docs/tutorials/misc/running_code_in_the_editor.rst

     if Engine.editor_hint:
         # Code to execute when in editor.

-On the other hand, if you want to execute code only in game, simply negate previous expression:
+On the other hand, if you want to execute code only in game, simply negate the same statement:

 .. tabs::
  .. code-tab:: gdscript GDScript